Academic Progress Policy

 Good Standing: Student has attempted at least 9 cumulative credit hours and has a cumulative GPA greater than or equal to 2.00 for all classes attempted.

-Probation: Student has attempted at least 9 cumulative credit hours and has a cumulative GPA less than 2.00 for all classes attempted.
-Returning to Good Standing: By the conclusion of the Academic Probation term, the student must raise his or her cumulative GPA to at least 2.0.
+• By the conclusion of the Performance Support term, the student must raise their cumulative GPA to at least 2.00.
 If this condition is met, the student returns to Good Standing.
+Otherwise, the student will be Performance Improving or on Academic Suspension as outlined below.

-Suspension: If a student on Academic Probation earns a term GPA of less than 2.0 for all classes attempted, the student will be suspended and will not be allowed to enroll at any CCCS college for the next term, excluding summer term (as summer term may not be used as a "suspension term").
+Academic Suspension: If a student on Performance Support, Returning Support or Performance Improving earns a term GPA of less than 2.00 for all classes completed during the term, the student will be suspended and will not be allowed to enroll at the College issuing the suspension for the next term unless an appeal is approved.
+The student may be dropped from all registered courses for an upcoming term at the College based on the College’s procedures.

-• If a student, who has served the suspension time for initial suspension or second suspension, wishes to return, the student will be allowed to re-enroll only after meeting with a RRCC academic or program advisor.
-The student will be placed on Academic Probation.
+If a student, who has served the suspension time wishes to return, the student will be allowed to re-enroll after completing a Petition for Re-Entry which is reviewed by an academic advisor.
+The Petition for Re-Entry can be found at https://rrcc.formstack.com/forms/petition_for_reentry_form.

-• If the student’s suspension appeal is approved, the student will be placed on Academic Probation.
+• If the student’s suspension appeal is approved, the student will be allowed to register and placed on Performance Support.